 - Send an e-mail to your committee members several months in advance to coordinate a time and date for your defense.
 Plan on about 1 hour. - To graduate in May or December, you must successfully defend by the Friday before graduation.
 (For a degree conferred in August, you must defend by the Friday at the end of Summer Session III.) - The defense will begin with your 15- to 20-min Powerpoint presentation.
 Its format should parallel the report (minus the abstract).
-Example presentations can be accessed by clicking the Graduate Resources tab on the Current Students page of the ESS website. - The next 20- to 30-min will consist of questions, comments, and discussion from the committee members - The final 10-min will be used for the committee to render a verdict.
+Example presentations can be viewed at: http://wcupa.edu/academics/sch cas.esc/gradStudents.asp. - The next 20- to 30-min will consist of questions, comments, and discussion from the committee members - The final 10-min will be used for the committee to render a verdict.
 It is a pass/fail system. - Rubric for evaluating the oral presentation is below.